Join the 'Blepharoconjunctivitis' group to help and get support from people like you.

 -- You may be wary about applying those new eyedrops prescribed by your doctor.
 The Cleveland Clinic recommends: Use warm water and soap to wash your hands, then dry with a clean towel.
 Either grab a mirror or lie down before applying the medicine.
 Look up at the ceiling, then use one hand to pull down the lower eyelid.
 Hold the medicine in your other hand, resting on your forehead if needed.
 Without letting the tip of the bottle or tube touch the eye, gently place the medicine inside your lower eyelid.
 Then close your eye.
 If you are taking both an ointment and an eye drop, put the eye drop in first.
 Wait about five minutes before applying the ointment.
 Read more

-Related support groups: Eye Conditions, Glaucoma, Eye Dryness/Redness, Glaucoma (Open Angle), Macular Degeneration, Conjunctivitis, Conjunctivitis - Bacterial, Blepharitis, Keratitis, Ocular Herpes Simplex, Eye Redness/Itching, Corneal Ulcer, Corneal Abrasion, Glaucoma/Intraocular Hypertension, Conjunctivitis - Allergic, Seasonal Allergic Conjunctivitis, Glaucoma (Narrow Angle), Herpes Simplex Dendritic Keratitis, Blepharoconjunctivitis, Glaucoma with Pupillary Block
+Related support groups: Eye Conditions, Glaucoma, Eye Dryness/Redness, Macular Degeneration, Glaucoma (Open Angle), Conjunctivitis, Conjunctivitis - Bacterial, Blepharitis, Keratitis, Corneal Abrasion, Ocular Herpes Simplex, Glaucoma/Intraocular Hypertension, Eye Redness/Itching, Corneal Ulcer, Conjunctivitis - Allergic, Seasonal Allergic Conjunctivitis, Blepharoconjunctivitis, Glaucoma (Narrow Angle), Herpes Simplex Dendritic Keratitis, Keratoconjunctivitis

 Ask a Question

 Related Condition Support Groups